errorgenerator/hyprspace/README.md

 **HYPRSPACE IS MAINLY FOR MY PERSONAL USE, SO PLEASE BE PATIENT.
 IT WAS NEVER INTENDED TO BE MORE THAN JUST A SIDE PROJECT.
 THUS, YOU CAN EXPECT TO FIND A LOT OF BAD CODE HERE AS WELL AS ONLY LACKLUSTER DOCUMENTATION**

+*This app has mainly been used by me to get a "feel" for Tauri for an upcoming project called shitb0x-radio.*

 *i will add more documentation soon, i promise ...*

 - [Hyprspace](#hyprspace)